fredoliva42/JQ-Assessment/README.md

 description of program:
 HTML (forms) + CSS + Bootstrap + JQuery + JavaScript
 "Vacation Suggester"
+This website propose you a destination according to your answers.

 program setup instructions:
 launch index.html